 Review team member information

 Confirm your employee and contractors’ first and last names, Social Security numbers (SSN), and home addresses by going to Staff > Payroll > Payroll Team in Square Dashboard.
 This information will be printed on each of their Form W-2s and/or Form 1099-NECs.
 The last day to make changes to the draft Form W-2s and Form 1099-NECs is January 8, 2021.
-We will begin filing the tax forms on January 13, 2021 and will mail each tax form to the address provided by January 31, 2020.
+We will begin filing the tax forms on January 13, 2021 and will mail each tax form to the address provided by January 31, 2021.
 If a delivery attempt is unsuccessful, you will be responsible for providing Form W-2s and/or Form 1099-NECs to your affected team members.

 Add all former team members to Square Payroll